Natural toothbrush alternatives (part 1)

 and Miswak/siwak or sewak when referring to the teeth-cleaning chewing stick or twig)

-Another effective natural toothbrush prized since many centuries, the use of Salvadora persica twigs has even been recommended by the World Health Organization for oral hygiene purposes.
+Another effective natural toothbrush prized since many centuries, the use of Salvadora persica twigs for oral hygiene purposes has even been recommended by the World Health Organization.

-There seem to be several toothpastes or powders available which contain salvadora persica/miswak extracts such as Peelu tooth powder and toothpaste, Sarakan toothpaste (sold only in the UK) and likely others.
+There are several toothpastes or powders on offer which contain salvadora persica/miswak extracts such as Peelu tooth powder and toothpaste, Sarakan toothpaste (sold only in the UK) and likely others.

 Gum arabic tree (Acacia nilotica)